htim327/QuantumGravity/docs/source/EntanglementGradient.rst

     LSquared = 2*Li*Lj;
     % Determine how many qubits are needed to define this system nqubits = log2(LSquared);
-    % Determine the frequency with which wave function collapse occurs for
+    % Determine the frequency with which entanglement operations
-    % y-indices 0, 1, 2, and 3
+    % occur for y-indices 0, 1, 2, and 3
     entprob = [1/10^3 1/10^2 1/10 1];
     % Determine the number of times per driving step that the presence of a
-    % particle is measured for a single site measint = 100;
+    % particle is entangled for a single site measint = 100;
     % The following if else statements determines how the time evolution takes
     % place